The Imperfect Tense in Arabic - الْفِعْلُ الْمُضَارِعُ | Arabic Free Course

 Plural

-You all say / will say
+You sell / will sell

 2nd person feminine